microsoft/DiskANN/workflows/dynamic_index.md

 ---
 > Note
-* The index does not support mixed points, that is, either all points do not have filters or all points have filters.
+* The index does not support mixed points, that is, either all points do not have labels or all points have labels.
 * You can search the built filter index (one built with filters) without filters as well.
 ---